shooshtarilab/ochroGWAS/README.md

 ## 2. Visualisation

+### Scripts

 The R scripts in this folder can be run to visualise the analysis and generate figures mentioned in the paper.
-The order has been maintaned, and the input file required for these scripts are present in the Tables folder.
-The input files and scripts have been named according to the figure they are used for (Fig1_input.csv is used by Fig1_script.R to generate Figure_1.pdf).
-Plotting all phenotypes can be hectic, therefore select only the ones that have at least one significant (adjusted p-value less than equal to 0.05) cell-type associated with them.
+The order has been maintaned, and the input file required for these scripts are present in the **Input_Data** folder.
+The input files and scripts have been named according to the figure they are used for (Figure3_immune_cells_adult.csv and Figure3_immune_cells_fetal.csv is used by Figure3_immune_cells_script.R to generate Figure1.png).
+Similarly for the rest.
+The output that could be generated (the main and supplementary figures of the paper) are in the **Output_Figures** folder.

-### Fig1_script.R

-This script creates Heatmap for OCHROdb results.
-It renames all the columns first, to make the heatmap clearer.
-Comments have been made in the script to make it more readable.
-The relevant csv files that are used in this script are: Fig1_input.csv which contains associations of OCHROdb dataset with the 201 GWAS considered.

-### Fig2_script.R

-This script creates Heatmap for single-cell data from Zhang et. al. It renames all the columns first, to make the heatmap clearer.
-Comments have been made in the script to make it more readable.
-The relevant csv files that are used in this script are: Fig2_input.csv which contains associations of scATAC dataset with the 201 GWAS considered.

-### Fig3_script.R

-This heatmap can be used in any of the categories in the **3.
-Categorical Results** folder.
-The uploaded script is aligned with the requirements of **01.
-Immune Cells** subfolder.
-It requires two csv files, one for adult cell types and the other for fetal cell types.
-The phenotypes should be the same for the two and must be ones that have at least one significant association in either fetal or adult cell type.
-This script can also be used for all other subfolders, with a few modifications which have been commented in the script.

-### Fig7_script.R

-This script was used to create boxplots to visualise the cell types from the study of Zhang et. al. https://www.cell.com/cell/pdf/S0092-8674(21)01279-4.pdf.
-The relevant csv files that are used in this script are: Fig7_input_cells.csv, Fig7_input_peaks.csv

-## 3. Categorical Results

-This folder contains results for all adult and fetal single-cell cell types, divided into 15 categories based on similarity and tissue composition.
-Fig3_script.R from **2.
-Visualisation** folder can be used to generate the figures for these datasets with a few modifications as mentioned above.
-The script can be directly used to generate **01.
-Immune cells** heatmap.

-## 4. Figures

-This folder contains all the figures generated in this project.
-The figures have been named according to their appearance in the paper.

-## 5. Supplementary Tables

-This folder contains the tables depicting the studies upon which this project was built.
-The tables have been named according to their order in the paper (supplementary).